-Blood samples for PK plasma analysis will be collected study visits at Weeks 0, 4, 6, 8, 12, 20, 28, 36, 44, 52, 64 and 76.
+Blood samples for PK plasma analysis will be collected at study visits: DOT Visit #3, Weeks 0, 2, 4, 6, 8, 12, 14, 20, 28, 36, 44, 52, 64 and 76.
 Study visits were selected based on the primary safety objectives of the study.
-Sampling for secondary PK objectives (drug concentrations) was chosen to coincide with highly informative pre-injection times (Weeks 4, 12, 20, 28, 36 and 44) during the study which indicate the lowest concentrations during each dosing period.
+Sampling for secondary PK objectives (drug concentrations) was chosen to coincide with highly informative preinjection times (Weeks 4, 12, 20, 28, 36 and 44) during the study which indicate the lowest concentrations during each dosing period.
 Week 52 sampling provides the same pre-dose concentration prior to a theoretical seventh injection (not included in this study).
 The sample at Week 0 will provide baseline data.
+The samples at DOT Visit #3 and Week 2 will assess concentration during the oral run-in period.
 The sample prior to the first injection (Week 4) is to assess concentration at the end of the oral dosing period which is needed to interpret the concentrations in the injection period.
 Samples collected at Weeks 6 and 8 will provide information about the rise to concentration peak after the Week 4 injection.
-Samples collected at Weeks 64 and 76 will provide terminal elimination decay data for parent and metabolite at the end of dosing.
+The sample collected at Week 14 will provide information about the rise to concentration peak after the Week 12 injection.
+Samples collected at Weeks 64 and 76 will provide terminal elimination decay data for parent and metabolite at the end of dosina.

-Vaginal and rectal fluid samples will be collected at Week 36 (preferred) or Week 44 to assure collection after attainment of steady-state to indicate the accumulation of drug during the study.
+Cervicovaginal and rectal fluid samples will be collected at Week 36 (preferred) or Week 44 to assure collection after attainment of steady-state to indicate the accumulation of drug during the study.